LiZoMark841619/Airline_analysis/README.md

 # Airline_analysis

-This is also a Data analysis practice project which goals are as follows:
+This is also a Data analysis practice project and its goals are as follows:

-- make some visualisation charts,
+- make some visualization charts,
 - make some statements,
 - make a summary,
 - make a blog.
-# Code_challenges
-# Code_challenges